ramahanisha-7/identifying-and-tracking-bot/README.md

 In this era of globalisation,where science and technology has rised tremendously,people have become very advanced but because of their hectic lifestyle they tend to forget things like theirimportant documents and some times their kids as well.here come cordx which notonly keeps you in touch with your kids,belongings but also tackles security issues.

 # Raspberry pi:
+Before Starting setup raspberry pi using the reference == > <a href="https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up">SetUp</a>

 Connect the Rpi to the sensors as shown below:

 <a href="https://circuitdigest.com/microcontroller-projects/raspberry-pi-obstacle-avoiding-robot"> <img src="https://circuitdigest.com/sites/default/files/circuitdiagram_mic/Raspberry-pi-obstacle-avoiding-robot-circuit-diagram.gif"> </a>